Saturday, August 29, 2015

 Aroma and Flavor – 1.25 out of 3 mugs

-It is the use of high fructose corn syrup that caused me to lower the score by 0.5.
+Using high fructose corn syrup caused me to lower the score by 0.5.

-When I opened the beverage the aroma was outstanding!
-The taste was nothing special, but good.
+When I opened the beverage, the aroma was outstanding!
+The taste was nothing special but good.
 It has the commercial root beer taste (like A&W) and carbonization with an unidentified fruity aftertaste.
-I assume that may be the caffeine and Guarana?
+That may be the caffeine and Guarana?
 It left my mouth a little dry.

 Head -- 2.25 out of 3 mugs

-The head it one of the best I have tested.
+The head is one of the best I have tested.
 Full and frothy and lasted to the last drop.
-Its only negative is it impacts the overall enjoyment.
+Its only negative effect is that it impacts overall enjoyment.

 Zip -- 1 out of 3 mugs

 The zip is actually strange.
-It has a strange sensation that leave the mouth feeling a little dry.
+It has a peculiar sensation that leaves the mouth feeling a little dry.
 While not disappointing, it is nothing special either.

 Post Consumption Impression – 1 out of 3 mugs

 This is a typical root beer.
-I would drink it again, but at breakfast.
+I would drink it again but at breakfast.
 The caffeine punch was noticeable!
-When I get this type of caffeine buzz, I usually feel it when the effect is past through my internal organs.
+When I get this type of caffeine buzz, I usually feel it when the effect is passed through my internal organs.
 In fact, the buzz was such that I actually became dizzy and felt ill for several hours.
 Realistically, this is a solid energy drink that lacks the vitamins.
-While I enjoy energy drinks, I usually take 6-8 hours to drink one where I could not imagine that with a root beer.
+While I enjoy energy drinks, I usually take 6-8 hours to drink one, and I could not imagine that with a root beer.

 Would I recommend this at 6.25 out of 12 mugs?

-This is not the worse, but based on the effect it had on my internal organs and nothing special in taste, I am not sure it would be the root beer of choice for me.
-If this would not have such a solid head, it would still not be at the bottom of my rankings.
+This is not the worst, but based on its effect on my internal organs and nothing special in taste, I wonder if it would be the root beer of choice for me.
+It would be at the bottom of my rankings if this had such a solid head.

 Saturday, August 15, 2015